slateci/slate-client-server/resources/docs/client_manual.md

 ### cluster list

 List the currently available clusters.
-Optionally limit the list to clusters which a particular VO is allowed on, using the `--vo` flag.
+Optionally limit the list to clusters which a particular group is allowed on, using the `--group` flag.

 Example: